Practical support around key areas to tackle sexual harassment and bullying at work

 - state that it will be treated as a disciplinary offence

-- clarify the legal implications and outline the costs associated with personal liability
+- clarify the legal implications and potential personal liability

 - describe how to get help and make a complaint, formally and informally